ramezanifar/vscode_remote_guide/README.md

 to close the connection.
 Now it is time to connect from VSCode.
 ### SSH from VSCode to Linux
 First, we install the *Remote Development* extension in the VSCode.
 As a result, five extensions are added to the VSCode.
 One of them is *Remote-SSH*.
-A button is added to the left bottom of the VSCode window that allows us to access the relevent item s in the Command Palette:
+A button is added to the left bottom of the VSCode window that allows us to access the relevent items in the Command Palette:
 ![Extensions](images/ssh_icon.JPG)
 Second, we need to add the path of the SSH to the VSCode.
 - Open the Command Palette (Ctrl+Shift+P)
 - Type `Open Settings (JSON)` and select it
 - In the opened json file add the path of the ssh.exe inside the git installation folder.
 For example:
 `"remote.SSH.path": "C:\\Program Files\\Git\\usr\\bin\\ssh.exe"`

 Third, we establish the ssh connection to the remote machine.